Español English

 Prune after flowering to remove wilted flowers and leaves.

-They are resistant plants to the usual pests and diseases but they can be attacked by fungi if there is excess watering.
+Salvia nemorosa is a resistant plant to the usual pests and diseases but it can be attacked by fungi if there is excess watering.

 Images of the plant Salvia nemorosa or Woodland sage